Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 When set to true this setting will cause the player to use

-localStorage to save the current player volume each time it is changed by viewer.
-On a new page load if a saved volume value is detected in localStorage this
+the current player volume each time it is changed by viewer.
+On a new page load

-saved volume value will be used to set initial player volume.
+initial player volume.
 Default: true

 .